mpg cyl disp hp drat wt qsec vs am gear carb

 ## F-statistic: 51.69 on 2 and 29 DF, p-value: 2.744e-10

 As mentioned earlier, the standard errors in the above regression are based on the constant-variance assumption.
 Now we compute the heteroskedasticity-robust standard error.
-We use the vcovHC
+We use the vcovHC function in the sandwich package:

 vcHC = vcovHC(lfit, type = "HC0")

-Note that we use the result of lm
+Note that we use the result of lm function as the first argument of vcovHC.

 The above command computes the variance-covariance matrix by the estimator